-Writing to Fundraising, The Art Room at Place2Be, 175 St John St, Clerkenwell, London EC1V 4LW
+Writing to Fundraising, Place2Be, 175 St John St, Clerkenwell, London EC1V 4LW

 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.
 If diversity information is collected on an individual, all reporting will be anonymised.

-- Processing an application to work or volunteer with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability, respond to you and take steps at your request to possibly enter into a contract with you.
-If you use The Art Room's services or are employed by The Art Room, please contact us and we will advise you of the applicable Privacy Notice for your situation.
+- Processing an application to work or take up a placement with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability, respond to you and take steps at your request to possibly enter into a contract with you.
+If you use Place2Be's services or are employed by Place2Be, please contact us and we will advise you of the applicable Privacy Notice for your situation.

 - Transactional purposes: We will need to use your personal information in order to carry out our obligations arising from any contracts entered into between you and us for goods or services, for example, processing your order.